Looks like you wandered into an interview. Pull up a chair.

 How did you validate the core experience before building everything else?

-I leaned heavily on prototyping and early testing.
-Before building out the full platform, I created simple, interactive prototypes around the core moments and put them in front of people as quickly as possible.
+Before building the full platform, I built simple interactive prototypes around the core moments and put them in front of people right away.

 How did you decide what information to surface immediately versus what to keep in the background?